pdidev/tutorial/README.md

 The `::PDI_multi_expose` is implemented with interlaced share/reclaim pairs.

 \attention
-When we used  `::PDI_multi_expose` with multiple data, the order of appearance in the arguments of the function corresponds to the order of the `::PDI_share`.
+When we used `::PDI_multi_expose` with multiple data, the order of appearance of the arguments of the function corresponds to the order of the `::PDI_share`.

 \attention
 To gain a better understanding of the information provided by the trace plugin,